 The primary responsibility of staff in WATiMake is to monitor the safety of users, visitors, and guests.
 The number of people permitted in WATiMake is dependent on activities and projects in progress, and how many supervisors are present.
 How many people an individual supervisor can effectively monitor is affected by many factors and will be dependent upon conditions.
 It is left to each supervisor’s discretion how many users they can effectively monitor.

 WATiMake occupancy is limited to at most 60 users at any given time.
 Application of this policy will be left to the discretion of the MME Clinic team.
-Resolution of any disputes regarding the application of this policy shall be the responsibility of the MME Clinic Coordinator in conjunction with the Director.
+Resolution of any disputes regarding the application of this policy shall be the responsibility of the MME Clinic Coordinator.
 Please consider these occupancy limits when assigning projects and deadlines.
 Notify the MME Clinic Coordinator of expected heavy use of the space so that adequate staff can be scheduled.
-If WATiMake occupancy is expected to exceed 60 users as a result of your activity, you should make arrangements for additional supervisors to be scheduled 1 week prior to the day of the activity.
+If WATiMake occupancy is expected to exceed 60 users as a result of your activity, you should make arrangements for additional supervisors to be scheduled at least 1 week prior to the day of the activity.